-Two typical funiculars passing one another in a steep hill – that is what you can expect from this charming narrow street with a river view.
+Two typical old-school cabins passing one another in a steep hill – that’s the highlight of this charming narrow street with river view in the distance.

 Why to go: Yellow cars of Lisbon trams are famous attraction, but some of the most characteristic scenes featuring these photogenic means of transport actually come from the streets occupied not by trams, but funiculars.